jekhielchabi/optimize_OCC_for_android/README.md

 3. To understand this source code and extend or modify it, you need to learn some thing about multi thread in android java and some type of image data format.

-Good lụck!
+Good luck!
 I will try to update my application to help anyone who want to develop some thing like this easily.